kinsaledojo/.github/profile/README.md

 ### What we are working on

-#### Wordpress Themes
+#### WordPress Themes

-We know a lot of our friend use Wordpress for their CoderDojo sites and we are no different.
+We know a lot of our friend use WordPress for their CoderDojo sites and we are no different.
 We have been working on a few themes to help with this.

   - [CoderDojo Fourteen](https://github.com/kinsaledojo/coderdojofourteen)
   - [CoderDojo Sixteen](https://github.com/kinsaledojo/coderdojosixteen)
   - [CoderDojo Eighteen](https://github.com/kinsaledojo/coderdojoeighteen)
   - [CoderDojo Twenty-Two](https://github.com/kinsaledojo/coderdojotwentytwo)

-#### Wordpress Plugins
+#### WordPress Plugins

 To match these themes we also have a suit of plugins to improve functionality.